The use of incentive plans and compensation schemes in Portugal

 Reasons for implementation

-Although the underlying motives for the use of compensation tools vary, there is a general consensus around the idea that companies will benefit from the alignment of incentives between those of the company’s key providers and decision-makers and the goals of the company, and from keeping all the stakeholders committed to the same performance goals.
+Although the underlying motives for the use of compensation tools vary, there is a general consensus around the idea that companies will benefit from the alignment of incentives between those of the company’s key providers and decision-makers and the goals of the firm, and from keeping all the stakeholders committed to the same performance goals.

-Companies tend to look at incentive tools differently in terms of their goals.
+Firms tend to look at incentive tools differently in terms of their goals.
 Big corporations, listed companies and settled financial institutions typically aim to ensure their management team is strongly committed to the company’s corporate goals by linking compensation to the related ongoing and long-term company performance.
 Startups are usually more focused on incentives at the exit stage, in order to align their collaborators and employees with the vision of the management team and accelerate growth in view of a successful sale.

 Types and features